KScaesar/art/README.md

 }
 ```

+In Go, these foundational open-source packages typically don't offer a built-in method to achieve HandleFunc design patterns.

 Therefore, I developed a message mux (multiplexing) based on generics,
-aiming to transform message handling from any adapter into a pattern similar to Gin's HandleFunc.
+hoping to transform message handling from any adapter into a pattern similar to Gin's HandleFunc.

 ## Installation go package